- Open Source

 Windows Movie Maker is also a platform with 0 apps listed on AlternativeTo.
 Browse all 0 apps for Windows Movie Maker.

-Discontinued movie-maker video-editing
+Discontinued movie-maker non-linear-editor video-editing windows-xp-compatibility

 Make this page better by adding screenshots to Windows Movie Maker.